 Applicants seeking funding for multi-site research projects must include PIs with primary appointments or positions from at least two, but no more than three, Tufts CTSI academic, medical, or non-profit research partner institutions.
+For a list of eligible sites, please refer to the Request for Applications.
 Multi-site proposals including PIs with a secondary appointment at a participating institution will not be considered.

 Each site included in the proposal must designate a Primary PI responsible for managing communication of the overall project and may also include secondary PIs or other team members at each site.
 Members of multi-site research teams must meet all Tufts CTSI Pilot Award eligibility requirements.

 How can I find out about projects that were previously funded?

 To view the abstracts for all prior Pilot Studies Program awardees, click on the links on the left side of this page.

 If I previously received a Tufts CTSI pilot studies grant, can I apply again?